vvv-0216-img_3379-459

 Source: Adapted from the National Oceanic and Atmospheric Administration

-• Be aware of the nearest safe structure or vehicle and how long it will take to reach it.
+• Identify the nearest safe shelter, such as a building or vehicle, and know how long it will take to get there.

-• Listen for thunder, watch for lightning, and observe the direction of storm movement.
+• Stay alert—listen for thunder, watch for lightning, and track the direction of approaching storms.

 Source: Adapted from the National Park Service